NoClueBruh/wisp-project/README.md

 The header files are commented, the source not so much but I'll work on that!

-Again, feel free to play around with the compiler and the VM, if I got raylib to work on this, imagine the possibilities!
+Again, feel free to play around with the compiler and the VM!